Kakamigahara: Geography

 Mountainous terrain runs from the northern to the eastern part of the city.
 The Kiso River flows through the southern part, forming the municipal and prefectural (Aichi-Gifu) border.
 A large portion of the city is situated on the Kakamigahara Plateau.
 Because the soil is very well drained, it was not traditionally suited to rice cultivation.
-With the exception of rest stops such as Unuma-juku or other roadside settlements, though, the area was largely wilderness until the Meiji period.
+Except for rest stops such as Unuma-juku or other roadside settlements, though, the area was largely wilderness until the Meiji period.
 The names of the Meitetsu train stations, Rokken, Nijukken, and the Ogase Reservoir are from that era.
 Beginning from the Meiji period, to take advantage of the large amount of wilderness and well-drained soil, military bases and training grounds were established.
 In addition, Gifu University's agricultural and engineering departments were established in the area, leading the growth of machine and textile factories.
 These industries, in addition to carrot production, which used the dry soil, became the main industries of the town.
 Part of the city is within the borders of the Hida-Kisogawa Quasi-National Park.